 The preparation of financial statements in conformity with IFRSs as adopted by the EU requires the use of certain accounting estimates.
-It also requires the directors to exercise their judgement in the process of applying the company's accounting policies (see Note 3 - Critical accounting estimates and judgements).
+It also requires the directors to exercise their judgement in the process of applying the company's accounting policies (see Note 4 - Critical accounting estimates and judgements).

-Standards, interpretations and amendments to published standards effective in 2018
+Standards, interpretations and amendments to published standards effective in 2019

-In 2018, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting period beginning on 1 January 2018.
+In 2019, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting period beginning on 1 January 2019.
 The adoption of these revisions to the requirements of IFRSs as adopted by the EU resulted in changes to the company's accounting policies impacting the company's financial performance and position.
-The company had to change its accounting policies as a result of adopting IFRS 9 'Financial instruments' and IFRS 15 'Revenue from Contracts with Customers'.
-The new accounting policies are disclosed in Notes 1.5 and 1.15 below.
-On transition to IFRS 9 and IFRS 15, the company did not require retrospective adjustments.
+The company had to change its accounting policies and make retrospective adjustments as a result of adopting IFRS 16, 'Leases', but recognised the cumulative effect of initially applying the new standard on 1 January 2019.
+The new accounting policies are disclosed in Note 1.18 below.
+The impact of the adoption of this standard is disclosed in Note 2.
 The other standards did not have any impact on the company's accounting policies.